AnantharamanLab/TYMEFLIES_Viral/Environmental_parameter/README.md

 There are 33 environmental parameters included in the analysis.

-The organized table, original dataset sources, and scripts parsing original datasets were placed in the corresponding folders:
+The organized tables, original dataset sources, and scripts parsing original datasets were placed in the corresponding folders:

 **(1) temperature, dissolved oxygen and Secchi depth (3 in total)**